 A new area to explore would definitely give me something to write about.
 On January 2nd I took a detour in the old part of town and went through a fantastically eerie tunnel.
 A solid contender for a regular visit, I noted.
 Returning to the Town Park, I found both a drunk loudly ranting as he stumbled across the baseball diamond and a group of hoodlums trying to break into my car.
 I then decided that this route would no longer be a contender for regular visits.

 On January 3rd I tried a new area of an amalgamated series of trails I’ve called the Soccer Trail, due to its proximity to two soccer fields.
 I hadn’t been to this place about 5 times before, and each time something mildly unpleasant had happened, which led me to dislike it strictly because of “bad vibes”.
 Upon giving it another chance, I both developed a toothache and took a wrong turn that forced me to walk down a muddy street full of painful memories to get back to my car.
-Like I said, this place is just bad vibes central.
+Like I said: bad vibes central.

 The toothache led me right back to the dentist; luckily this time around it was a simple root canal rather than another major infection.
 However from then on I was stuck going to the dentist for maintenance in perpetuity.